waldnzwrld/analog-vst-bootstrap/README.md

 # analog-vst-bootstrap

 This is a base level framework for recreating analog style functionality within a VST using modeled variants of electronic components.

-It is a starting point and a playground
+The project focuses on accurate modeling of analog circuits and their components, with particular attention to the non-linear behaviors that give analog circuits their characteristic sound.

 ## Prerequisites